MJZLOTR/contentspace/README.md

 > [!NOTE]
 > You can afterwards rebuild your container so the changes take effect, with our without using _cache_, in the latter
 > case it will rebuild the container from scratch.

+### Git Credentials

+The Git extension will automatically forward your local SSH agent, if one is running otherwise it will use directly the git configuration of your local host.
+In that way you can take advantage of keeping tight control of your credentials and your SSH keys in one place, your local machine, and not spreading them individually to every new development enviroment.

 ### DevPod